Swellies Surf Guide Part 2- The Flood

 Location: In the channel between Swelly Rock and Ynys Benlas, slightly downstream of Ynys Benlas.

-Description: A fairly narrow, steep wave with a slight horseshoe formed in a hollow.
+Description: A fairly narrow (2m), steep wave with a slight horseshoe formed in a hollow.
 It sits well out in the flow.

 Boily Wave

 This is a fast, dynamic wave that needs pretty much constant inputs.
 At lower levels it is a fairly steady surf but the narrow width and water speed means any mistakes usually involve a trip back to the eddy.
-As the flow rate increases, the wave lifts, steepens and increases in speed.
-Constant inputs become the norm.
+As the flow rate increases, the wave lifts, steepens and increases in speed, while vigorous boils drop down through the wave.
+Constant inputs and quick reactions become the norm – it is never a relaxing surf.

 Boily Wave tank-slapper

-Chains of vigorous boils drop down through the wave at times, providing sport and demanding quick reactions.
-At highest flows there is a wave just behind, though this is narrow and comes and goes a little.
+At highest flows there is a 2nd-option wave just behind, though this comes and goes a little.

-The slight horseshoe nature of boily wave means that it feeds unforgivingly on both edges.
+The slight horseshoe nature of boily wave means that it feeds on both edges.

 This wave almost feels alive.
 As the surge starts to come through it seems to throw more and more at you in order to kick you off – laughing at you as you go!